Silverthorne Attorneys Can Help.

 The number of pedestrian related accidents over the last ten years has sky rocketed and has become a great cause of concern.
 According to the NHTSA, there has been a slow, but steady increase in pedestrian related fatalities, see the chart below.

-Hitting a pedestrian at 30mph can result in pedestrian injuries and fatalities — even more interesting news is that a driver who is also only going 10mph can severely disable a pedestrian as well.
-The human body was not made to sustain the amount of pressure that can be inflicted when it is hit by a motor vehicle, that on average can weigh 4000-6000 pounds (depending on make and model of the car – these are mere estimates).
+Hitting a pedestrian at 30mph can result in pedestrian injuries and fatalities.
+Even more interesting to note is if a driver is only going 10mph, they can severely disable a person.
+The human body was not made to sustain the amount of pressure that can be inflicted when it is hit by a motor vehicle.
+A vehicle that, on average, can weigh 4000-6000 pounds (depending on make and model of the car, etc.).

 - Safety Comes First!

-- It is important that any of the injured parties are moved to a place of safety before administering any emergency care such as CPR – this is so you don’t cause any other unnecessary accidents and so that no one else sustains injuries.
+- It is important that any of the injured parties are moved to a place of safety before administering any emergency care such as CPR.
+This is so you don’t cause any other unnecessary accidents and so that no one else sustains injuries;

-- Contact the Police, any medical care providers, and auto insurance providers (of both/all parties).
+- Contact the Police, any medical care providers, and auto insurance providers (of both/all parties);

-- Avoid talking to the pedestrian as wells as any friends or family members of the pedestrian – have your auto insurance company communicate with the pedestrian’s attorney or the pedestrian themselves
+- Avoid talking to the pedestrian as wells as any friends or family members of the pedestrian – have your auto insurance company communicate with the pedestrian’s attorney or the pedestrian themselves;

 - Who is at Fault?

 - This is a common question.
 Both parties can be the negligent party.
 If the pedestrian is crossing the street illegally, where there isn’t a cross walk and the driver is not going the speed limit, they both can be at fault and it will be up to the insurance companies to determine how the case will be handled.
-This is all dependent on the state in which the accident occurred.
+This is all dependent on the state in which the accident occurred;

-- pedestrians, drivers, any eye witnesses – and their final report will indicate who is at fault.
+- pedestrians, drivers, any eye witnesses – and their final report will indicate who is at fault;

-- Seek a Lawyers advice – this is for both the pedestrian and the driver.
+- this is for both the pedestrian and the driver.
 The pedestrian may need legal counsel as to which auto insurer they should speak with first – theirs or the drivers – and from which insurer they may be able to receive additional coverage for any injuries sustained from the accident.
 This is important for the driver as well, in case the pedestrian they hit decides to take legal action.
 It is always wise to know your options and your rights.